gpaumier/gp2/src/pages/wikimedia.rst

 The OTRS software didn't record administrative actions, so I set up an admin log on the private OTRS wiki for better transparency.
 I also built a system of templates for canned responses that enabled all OTRS volunteers to edit them on the wiki and suggest changes.
 Opening the system spread the maintenance of canned responses to all volunteers, thus only requiring administrator access to update the responses in the OTRS software itself.

-By 2013, I had been volunteering on OTRS for six years, had responded to hundreds of emails, recruited dozens of new volunteers, and promoted some of them to administrators.
-Many were very active, and I had shifted my focus to other activities in the Wikimedia movement, so I relinquished my access, confident that the team was in good hands.

 Crosswiki service work
 ----------------------

 .. figure:: /images/erik-witsoe-mODxn7mOzms-unsplash.jpg
-   :figwidth: 20em

    `Erik Witsoe <https://unsplash.com/@ewitsoe>`__ from `Unsplash <https://unsplash.com/photos/mODxn7mOzms>`__